Stanton, Buxton lead AL over NL in 9th straight All-Star win

 Four pitches later, Buxton went deep to give the AL a 3-2 lead against a clearly frustrated Gonsolin, who took the loss.

 Nine-time All-Star Clayton Kershaw got the first start of his career for the NL in his home ballpark, with the Dodgers hosting for the first time since 1980.
-Los Angeles Angels two-way star Shohei Ohtani pounded out the game's first hit on Kershaw's first pitch.
+Los Angeles Angels two-way star Shohei Ohtani got the game's first hit on Kershaw's first pitch.

 Framber Valdez of Houston got the win, tossing a scoreless third inning.